Inside a COVID-19 unit with no visitors: how a local ICU nurse recorded messages from families so patients felt less alone

 It’s what nurses do, she said.
 They try to fix what’s broken.

-Still, there were less hugs, less kisses, fewer hands lingering atop a patient's fingers to say goodbye.
+Still, there were fewer hugs, fewer kisses, fewer hands lingering atop a patient’s fingers to say goodbye.

 Nurses relied on that, Vaughan said.

-As the pandemic continued, Vaughan took on more 12-hour shifts to help her colleagues fight the aggressive disease, and days would pass before she saw her daughters, ages five and six.
-She began to dread coming home, fearing that if they jumped on her how they were used to - kissing her face and hugging her pant legs - they would get infected.
+As the pandemic continued, Vaughan took on more 12-hour shifts to help her colleagues fight the aggressive disease, and days would pass before she saw her daughters, ages 5 and 6.
+She began to dread coming home, fearing that if they jumped on her how they were used to — kissing her face and hugging her pant legs — they would get infected.

 Her kids don’t hug or kiss her as often anymore, she said in an interview, voice trembling.